Plan your trip to Port Lincoln

 The Port Lincoln Airport, located 14 Kilometres north of Port Lincoln, is the busiest regional airport in South Australia.
 Rex and Qantaslink fly multiple passenger services to and from Adelaide daily while many charter aircraft are frequent users.
 Secure long-term parking, taxi services, shuttle buses and hire cars are all available from the terminal.

-Passenger cruises to Port Lincoln are booming with 13 ships set to visit the regional centre during the 2019/20 season and 13 for 2020/2021.
 The cruise terminal is located at Brennan Jetty which is about a 10-minute walk to the town centre.

 Visitor Information Centre